joyceluo1/website/content/publication/exact/index.md

 ---
-title: 'The Longitudinal Adherence Trajectory (LAT) Model: A Novel Framework for Colorectal Cancer Screening Adherence Modeling'
+title: 'Adherence Modeling in Colorectal Cancer Screening Through the Longitudinal Adherence Trajectory (LAT) Framework'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here